-During the early stage of their academic work, students who anticipatetransferring to Michigan State University should consult the Office of Admissions Web site, www.admissions.msu.edu/transfer.asp.
+During the early stage of their academic work, students who anticipate transferring to Michigan State University should consult the Office of Admissions Web site, https://admissions.msu.edu/apply/transfer/default.aspx.

 Evaluation of Credits for Transfer Students for Michigan State University Integrative Studies, Mathematics, and Tier I Writing Courses

-Information on courses that will fulfill Michigan State University General Education requirements is found on the Office of Admissions Transfer Guide Web site at https://admissions.msu.edu/apply/transfer/before-you-apply/admission-standards.aspx.
+Information on courses that will fulfill Michigan State University General Education requirements can be found on the Office of Admissions Transfer Guide at https://admissions.msu.edu/apply/transfer/before-you-apply/admission-standards.aspx.